A Landlord's Primer on "Reasonable Accommodations"

 c.
 Shows the relationship between the disability and the accommodation request.

-I hope that it goes without saying that any information obtained during this procees must be kept confidential by the landlord.
-If a person's disability is obvious or otherwise known and the need for the requested accommodation is also readily apparent or known, then the landlord may not request any additional information.
+I hope that it goes without saying that any information obtained during this process must be kept confidential by the landlord.
+If a person's disability is obvious or otherwise known, and the need for the requested accommodation is readily apparent, the landlord may not request any additional information.

 A landlord can legally deny a request for reasonable accommodations in certain circumstances.
-I have already mentioned a few situations that would allow a denial, such as a person who does not have a disability, or a circumstance where there is no "nexus" between the disability and the request.
-Additionally, a request could be denied if there is no disability-related need for the accomodation or if providing the accommodation is not "reasonable."
+I have already mentioned a few situations that would justify a denial, such as when a person does not have a disability or when there is no "nexus" between the disability and the request.
+Additionally, a request could be denied if there is no disability-related need for the accommodation or if providing the accommodation is not "reasonable."

-What is "reasonable" or not will be determined on a case by case basis, however the Department of Justice and H.U.D. have indicated that a request may be unreasonable if it would impose an undue financial and/or administrative burden on the landlord or of it would fundamentally alter the nature of the landlord's operations.
+What is "reasonable" or not will be determined on a case-by-case basis.
+The Department of Justice and H.U.D. have indicated that a request may be unreasonable if it would impose an undue financial or administrative burden on the landlord or fundamentally alter the nature of the landlord's operations.

-An example of an unreasonable accommodation request would be a tenant that has mobility limitations who requests that his landlord take him to the grocery store once a week.
+An example of an unreasonable accommodation request is a tenant with mobility limitations who asks his landlord to take him to the grocery store once a week.

 Here are a few more examples of situations where the courts have upheld a tenant's request for reasonable accommodations.

-- Accepting late rent and postponing the filing of an eviction against a tenant that is late with his/her rent because they have been hospitalized.
+- Accepting late rent and postponing the filing of an eviction against a tenant who is late with his/her rent because they have been hospitalized.

 - Allowing a tenant with a vision disability to have a guide dog reside with her even though the landlord has a "no pets policy."

-- Allowing a mobility impaired person to be assigned a parking spot closest to the apartment complex even though the landlord's has a "first come, first served" policy and does not allow assigned parking spaces.
+- Allowing a mobility-impaired person to be assigned a parking spot closest to the apartment complex, even though the landlord has a "first-come, first-served" policy and does not allow assigned parking spaces.

 NOTE: Requests for companion/comfort animals are so frequent these days -- and so abused -- that I will devote an entire blog post to this topic in the near future.

-The Department of Justice and the U.S. Department of Housing and Urban Development have published a Joint Statement on Reasonable Accommodations Under The Fair Housing Act, that is a great resource for those landlords that have additional questions on this topic.
+The Department of Justice and the U.S. Department of Housing and Urban Development have published a Joint Statement on Reasonable Accommodations Under The Fair Housing Act, which is a great resource for those landlords who have additional questions on this topic.